Waikato trail notes

 Intro

-The Hakarimata Track is hilly and arduous but the bush and views are worth it.
+Te Araroa section: The Hakarimata Track is hilly and arduous but the bush and views are worth it.
 You can walk the Hakarimata Walkway from either its southern end, near Ngāruawāhia, or northern end, closer to Huntly.
 There are car parks at both ends of the track.

 Description

-Alternatively, take the Kauri Loop Track west of the Lower Lookout to walk on past an old pā site and through bush to the large kauri trees.
+The track from Parker Road starts on the Kauri Loop Track, which leads up a long flight of steps, then levels out to an open area with views to the north.
+Take the Kauri Loop Track west of the Lower Lookout to walk on past an old pā site and through bush to the large kauri trees.
 A few minutes further on, there's the kauri grove bush viewpoint.
 This loop track takes you through to the Upper Lookout.
-(This will add on approx 1 hour to your day).

 The Hakarimata Walkway starts from the Upper Lookout.
 Head in a southerly direction for 20 minutes to the southern lookout where there are excellent views south across Hamilton.
 The Walkway continues along the undulating crest of the Hakarimata Range with occasional views out to the west and east.